RobertMyles/waccR/README.md

 waccR
 =====

 `waccr` is an R package for the analysis of [Aswath Damodaran's](http://people.stern.nyu.edu/adamodar/New_Home_Page/home.htm) weighted cost of capital (WACC) [data](http://people.stern.nyu.edu/adamodar/New_Home_Page/datafile/wacc.htm).
-It simply downloads and tidies Professor Damodaran's data into R.
+It simply downloads Professor Damodaran's data set into R and tidies it.

 installation and usage:
 -----------------------